 Metafield definitions enable you to include data validation for metafields, and enable merchants to add metafield values for resources in the Shopify admin.
 We also provide standard metafield definitions for common use cases.
 Using standard definitions means that your app can access information that merchants might have already stored in these metafields and provides interoperability across the Shopify platform.

-If you want to create and manage metafield definitions with your app, then you can use the GraphQL Admin API as described on this page.
+If you want to create and manage custom metafield definitions with your app, then you can use the GraphQL Admin API as described in the following sections.
 If you're helping a merchant to build their store, and you want to set up metafields in the Shopify admin, then refer to the merchant documentation about metafields.

 A metafield definition includes the following information:

-- Description (optional): A description of the metafield that's shown in the Shopify admin.
+Description (optional): A description of the metafield definition.
+The description is displayed to merchants in the Shopify admin.

-- Validation options (optional): An array of validation options for the metafield.
+Validation options (optional): An array of validation options for the metafield value.
 For example, for a metafield with the type

 date, you can set a minimum date validation, so that the metafield can store only dates after a specific date.